A VERY LATE FOLLOW-UP

 - 8 oz.
 Flaked Barley

 The first thing I noted during the tasting was the Munich 20; it didn’t seem to have a rightful place in this beer.
 It exhibited a very malty prominence like Belgian Aromatic malt – an exaggerated presence.
 Most clone recipes of Anchor list Caramel 40 or 60.
 The original lecture from 1903 did not even hint at crystal or caramel malts at all.
-Another thing to consider is that most of these beers utilized a variety of 4 row barley malt.
-I can’t find anything denoting the protein levels of this type of malt or any other specifics.
+Another thing to consider is that most of these beers utilized a variety of 6 row barley malt.
+I can’t find anything denoting the protein levels of this type of malt; only generalities of the specifics of the varieties grown around the turn of the 20th century.
 Regardless, the whole point in making this batch was to see if I could make a beer following the text of the lecture.
 I screwed that up by adding the Munich 20.
 Several weeks of cold storage in the chill chest did wonders for this beer.
 Even though nobody would ever confuse it with Anchor Steam, the beer had many similarities.

 Anchor Steam Left Coast Common